THOMASELOVE/431-classes-2024/class04/README.md

 9. I worked at a ski resort growing up and love to snowboard so I'm scared to live in such a flat state.
 10. I play tennis for CWRU and we won the school's first NCAA title in history when I was a sophomore.

+These come from the Welcome to 431 survey - some more results [are found here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/class02/welcome-report.md).

+## Announcements

+To come.